eliotjkim/mljc-transformers-workshop/README.md

 - Model Level 25 (~350-400 hPa)

 **Training Task:** Predict ozone concentration patch (11 by 12 grid cells, 24 total global patches) for the next time-step given N prior patches.
 Each input sequence of patches includes 100 time-steps (~12.5 days).
+- On GitHub Codespace with 2-core CPU, each epoch takes 10-15 seconds for a batch size of 64.

 Disclaimer: no domain knowledge was applied in the making of this training dataset.